TalentedComponent/CarND-BehavioralCloning-P3/README.md

 the car to drive.

 ## Training
+* **Generator**: In this training, we use a generator (inspired again from Vivek), which randomly samples the set of available images (including left and right) from the CSV file, randomly flips it, randomly changes brightness, randomly translates it in the X and Y direction (also changing the angle) and pre-processes the images and feeds to the model.
+This is great because keras ensures that while the GPUs are busy training the model, the CPU can in parallel generate the data using the generator.
 * **Optimizer**: Adam with a learning rate of 1e-5.
 This was emperically noted as we are transfer learning (fine tuning an existing model).
 * **Bias**: We start with a bias of 1.0 (allow all angles) and slowly